muhammadali-siddiqui/muhammadali-siddiqui/README.md

 ## Hi, Fellas 👋

-I’m Muhammad Ali Siddiqui, a technical content writer based in Karachi, Pakistan.
+I’m Muhammad Ali Siddiqui, a technical content writer from Pakistan.

 I write content which makes complicated concepts and systems easy to understand.